sbmthakur/CD_ASSIGNMENT_1/README.md

 * The `.txt` files contains the output of our operation.

-* The `package*.json` configuration files that store information related to the dependencies.
+* The `package*.json` are configuration files that store information related to the dependencies.

 ## Setup